-- h) The function of approving arrangements with other employers of firefighters under section 15 of the Fire and Rescue Services Act 2004 (arrangements with other employers of firefighters). - The function of approving arrangements under section 16 of the Fire and Rescue Services Act 2004 (arrangements for the discharge of functions by others). - j) The function of approving plans, modifications to plans and additions to plan for the purpose of ensuring that: - (i) So far as is reasonably practicable, the Commissioner is able to perform its fire and rescue functions if an emergency occurs.

-The Commissioner is able to perform its functions so far as necessary or desirable for the purpose of preventing an emergency, or reducing, controlling or mitigating the effects of an emergency, or taking other action in connection with it.

-- k) The function of approving arrangements for the co-operation of the Commissioner in relation to its fire and rescue functions with other general Category 1 responders and general Category 2 responders in respect of: - (i) The performance of the Commissioner's duty as a fire and rescue authority under section 2 of the Civil Contingencies Act 2004(d - (ii) Any duties under subordinate legislation made in exercise of powers under that Act.
+h) The function of approving arrangements with other employers of firefighters under section 15 of the Fire and Rescue Services Act 2004 (arrangements with other employers of firefighters).
+The function of approving arrangements under section 16 of the Fire and Rescue Services Act 2004 (arrangements for the discharge of functions by others).
+The function of approving plans, modifications to plans and additions to plan for the purpose of ensuring that: (i) So far as is reasonably practicable, the Commissioner is able to perform its fire and rescue functions if an emergency occurs.
+The Commissioner is able to perform its functions so far as necessary or desirable for the purpose of preventing an emergency, or reducing, controlling or mitigating the effects of an emergency, or taking other action in connection with it. k) The function of approving arrangements for the co-operation of the Commissioner in relation to its fire and rescue functions with other general Category 1 responders and general Category 2 responders in respect of: (i) The performance of the Commissioner's duty as a fire and rescue authority under section 2 of the Civil Contingencies Act 2004(d (ii) Any duties under subordinate legislation made in exercise of powers under that Act.
 The Commissioner nonetheless expects that in respect of non-delegable functions (and all operational fire and rescue matters) that the Chief Fire Officer will establish and maintain a sound system of internal operational governance, including but not limited to policies, procedures and guidance; as well as terms of reference for all meetings whether decision-making or consultative.

-- The following functions are assigned as the responsibility of the Commissioner by the Police, Fire and Crime Commissioner for North Yorkshire (Fire and Rescue Authority) Order 2018 and may be delegated only to a Deputy Police and Crime Commissioner (if one has been appointed): - a) The function of determining the Commissioner's priorities and objectives for the purposes of the Fire and Rescue Plan and the Fire and Rescue Statement - b) The function of attendance at a meeting of the Police, Fire and Crime Panel in compliance with a requirement by the Panel to do so (see section 29 of the Police Reform and Social Responsibility Act 2011 as applied with modifications by paragraph 9 of the Schedule A2 to the Fire and Rescue Services Act 2004). - c) The function of appointing a local auditor under section 7 of the Local Audit and Accountability Act 2014 (appointment of local auditor)(b). - d) The function of deciding whether to enter into a liability limitation agreement under section 14 of the Local Audit and Accountability Act 2014 (limitation of local auditor's liability). - 3.4.3 The functions detailed in 3.4.1, as set out in the Police, Fire and Crime Commissioner for North Yorkshire (Fire and Rescue Authority) Order 2018, may only be exercised by the Commissioner, and not delegated to any other officer. - Functions delegated to the Chief Executive of the Police, Fire and Crime Commissioner
+The following functions are assigned as the responsibility of the Commissioner by the Police, Fire and Crime Commissioner for North Yorkshire (Fire and Rescue Authority) Order 2018 and may be delegated only to a Deputy Police and Crime Commissioner (if one has been appointed): a) The function of determining the Commissioner's priorities and objectives for the purposes of the Fire and Rescue Plan and the Fire and Rescue Statement b) The function of attendance at a meeting of the Police, Fire and Crime Panel in compliance with a requirement by the Panel to do so (see section 29 of the Police Reform and Social Responsibility Act 2011 as applied with modifications by paragraph 9 of the Schedule A2 to the Fire and Rescue Services Act 2004).
+The function of appointing a local auditor under section 7 of the Local Audit and Accountability Act 2014 (appointment of local auditor)(b).

+The function of deciding whether to enter into a liability limitation agreement under section 14 of the Local Audit and Accountability Act 2014 (limitation of local auditor's liability).

+Functions delegated to the Chief Executive of the Police, Fire and Crime the Commissioner, and not delegated to any other officer.

+The functions detailed in 3.4.1, as set out in the Police, Fire and Crime Commissioner for North Yorkshire (Fire and Rescue Authority) Order 2018, may only be exercised by

+Commissioner